Adnanshoaib/6-month-Data-Sci-and-AI/SQL/SQL Notes.md

        - Delete a column :-
            - To remove unnecessary or outdated columns from the table.
            - Syntax :- ALTER TABLE table_name DROP COLUMN column_name;
+# SQL Functions :-
+SQL has many built-in functions for performing processing on string or numeric data.